E-r-1-c/networking-labs/01-layer2-switching/06-inter-vlan-routing-roas-svi/README.md

 - **Router-on-a-Stick (ROAS)** using router subinterfaces
 - **Switch Virtual Interfaces (SVIs)** on a multilayer switch

-Two disconnected networks were built in the same Packet Tracer file.
+Two disconnected networks were built.
 Both use the same VLANs and addressing plan so each method can be configured and tested independently.

 ---